Music culture as a social network (Fall 2019)

 You'll find a number of these books on reserve in the Music Library (Rutherford, 2nd floor), though new rules may preclude placing textbooks there.
 Some are also available electronically.
 But I do recommend purchasing the required work (ESNAP), since working from an electronic version may prove awkward as you're also using your computer to work the examples using Pajek.

-Wouter de Nooy, Andrej Mrvar, and Vladimir Batagelj, Exploratory Social Network Analysis with Pajek (abbreviated: ESNAP), 3rd edition.
+- Wouter de Nooy, Andrej Mrvar, and Vladimir Batagelj, Exploratory Social Network Analysis with Pajek (abbreviated: ESNAP), 3rd edition.
 (Cambridge University Press, 2018).
 (Available online and in the SUB bookstore.)
-To be read in conjunction with Pajek (which was created for PCs but also runs fine on Macs).
+To be read in conjunction with the free SNA software package Pajek (which was created for PCs but also runs fine on Macs; installation instructions are here).
+Please download the book's associated datasets; you'll need to work with them as you read the text and follow its hands-on instructions.

 No need to purchase these at the outset, and several are already available for free online.
 As for the others, if you find them to your liking you may wish to own a copy.
 Browse at the library or bookstore.